Appearance

 Import into WeWeb

 Now you can bring your design into WeWeb.
-In the WeWeb Editor, click More > Import from Figma, then click Paste from clipboard
+In the WeWeb Editor, open the Import from Figma

-in the bottom right of the modal.
-You'll go through an import wizard with a few steps.
+in the bottom right of the modal, then follow the steps.

 Handle your images